F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - If you POST a declaration that modifies the password for the admin account, even if the declaration returns an error, the password can be changed.
 Therefore you may need to update the admin password in the client you are using to send the declaration.

+- After using Declarative Onboarding, if you want to use a declarative model to configure applications and services on a BIG-IP device, see the |as3| documentation.

 .. |br| raw:: html

    <br />

+.. |as3| raw:: html

+   <a href="https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/" target="_blank">Application Services 3 (AS3)</a>

+.. |14| raw:: html

+   <a href="https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/big-ip-system-secure-password-policy-14-0-0.html" target="_blank">BIG-IP System: Secure Password Policy</a>